voucherifyio/voucherify-php-sdk/README.md

-## Voucherify SDK
+## Voucherify PHP SDK

-PHP SDK for [Voucherify](http://www.voucherify.io/?utm_source=inbound&utm_medium=github&utm_campaign=voucherify-php-sdk) - an API-first voucher managment solution.
-Voucherify has a new platform that will help your team  to automate voucher campaigns.
+[Voucherify](http://www.voucherify.io/?utm_source=inbound&utm_medium=github&utm_campaign=voucherify-php-sdk) has a new platform that will help your team  to automate voucher campaigns.
 It does this by providing composable API and the marketer-friendly interface that let growth teams:

 - **roll-out thousands** of vouchers **in minutes** instead of weeks,
 - **check status** or disable **every single** promo code in real time,